kalasjocke/hyp/README.md

     }
 ```

-Finally we can use our responders for creating responses conforming to the JSON-API specification.
-The only requirement for our models is that they respond to the standard Python `dict` interface.
+Finally we can use our responders for creating responses.
 These responses goes perfectly into any Flask application out there:

 ```python
 post = {